ory/docs/docs/hydra/jwks.md

 sidebar_label: Cryptographic key management
 ---

 Cryptographic keys play a vital role in securing the transmission of sensitive information.
-In the context of Ory OAuth2 & OpenID
+In the context of Ory OAuth2 and OpenID
 Connect, cryptographic keys are used to sign and verify ID tokens and JWT access tokens.

 The two most commonly used cryptographic keys in Ory are RS256 and ES256.
 RS256 is an asymmetric cryptographic algorithm that